 Nucor (NUE) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the steel company had lost 7.26% in the past month.
-In that same time, the Basic Materials sector lost 4.88%, while the S&P 500 gained 1.75%.
+Heading into today, shares of the steel company had lost 5.71% over the past month, lagging the Basic Materials sector's loss of 2.56% and the S&P 500's gain of 2.34% in that time.

-Wall Street will be looking for positivity from NUE as it approaches its next earnings report date.
-The company is expected to report EPS of $4.71, up 1208.33% from the prior-year quarter.
+NUE will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect NUE to post earnings of $4.71 per share.
+This would mark year-over-year growth of 1208.33%.
 Meanwhile, our latest consensus estimate is calling for revenue of $8.32 billion, up 92.32% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for NUE.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 27.66% higher.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 23.59% higher.
 NUE is holding a Zacks Rank of #1 (Strong Buy) right now.

-Valuation is also important, so investors should note that NUE has a Forward P/E ratio of 6.45 right now.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 6.45.
+In terms of valuation, NUE is currently trading at a Forward P/E ratio of 6.51.
+For comparison, its industry has an average Forward P/E of 6.51, which means NUE is trading at a no noticeable deviation to the group.

-It is also worth noting that NUE currently has a PEG ratio of 0.54.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Steel - Producers industry currently had an average PEG ratio of 0.31 as of yesterday's close.
+Meanwhile, NUE's PEG ratio is currently 0.54.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Steel - Producers was holding an average PEG ratio of 0.32 at yesterday's closing price.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.